AdobeDocs/id-service.en/help/library/function-vars/coopsafe.md

 To use `isCoopSafe` you must:

-* Use ID service code version 2.4, or higher.
+* Use Visitor ID Service code version 2.4, or higher.
-* Participate in the [Experience Cloud Device Co-op](https://experienceleague.adobe.com/docs/device-co-op/using/about/overview.html).
+* Participate in the [Adobe Device Co-op](https://experienceleague.adobe.com/docs/device-co-op/using/about/overview.html).
 Prospective co-op members should also review this documentation to determine if `isCoopSafe` addresses possible concerns about how data is used to create the device graph.

-* Work with your [!DNL Adobe] consultant to set a whitelist or a blacklist flag on your Device Co-op account.
+* Work with your Adobe consultant to set a whitelist or a blacklist flag on your Device Co-op account.
 There is no self-service path to enabling these flags.

 ## Use Cases {#section-d18af2b903f248e18ae8108aaf0a8ebb}